-So as long as their older brothers and sisters are protected by immunization they are relatively safe.
+So as long as their mother and older brothers and sisters are protected by immunization they are relatively safe.

 It can be fine to give this once every 10 years, but it cannot be used to immunize people who have never has pertussis immunization because 3 shots are required and that would run the risk of a reaction to one or more of the other components.